Get free quotes for insulation

 • External insulating panels

-If neither of these options are appealing, another course of action is attaching insulating panels to the outside of the roof.
+If neither option is appealing, another remedy is attaching insulating panels to the outside of the roof.
 This method is the cheapest and most light-touch of the three.

 The insulating panels are typically made of layers of aluminium and synthetic foam.
 Most installers also offer a variety of finishes, from uPVC sheets to lightweight plastic tiles.